Have Questions?

 301-733-0330 x4480

 Brook Lane at North Village has long been dedicated to helping its clients recovery after a period of alcohol and drug addiction.
-It has been doing this within Waynesboro and in the surrounding communities for many years now.
+It has been doing this within Waynesboro, Pennsylvania and in the surrounding communities for many years now.
 Brook Lane at North Village provides services like individual psychotherapy, brief intervention approach, matrix model, contingency management/motivational incentive, activity therapy, 12-step facilitation approach - all of which represent their treatment philosophy.
 In addition, Brook Lane at North Village believes that clients need individual focus and treatment for them to find full recovery treatment.
 This is why it offers various programs, like clients referred from the court/judicial system, child care for clients children, seniors or older adults, persons with serious mental illness, clients with HIV/AIDS, social skills development - among other services listed in the following sections.

 In the same way, Brook Lane at North Village offers outpatient hospital programs, long term rehab facilities, short term treatment centers, inpatient detox programs, inpatient treatment facilities and others.
 Further, Brook Lane at North Village has continued recovery programs that are designed to help clients maintain their sobriety.
 This alcohol and drug rehab center also uses treatment types that can help you achieve lasting sobriety.